helenmasch/googlebooks/README.md

 # Googlebooks Search

 ## Overview
 A new React-based Google Books Search app.
+Working with helper/util functions, this app utilizes React lifestyle methods to query and display books based on what the user searches.
+The user can save books to review or purchase later, this functionality uses Node, Express and MongoDB.

 ## App Link
 * [Googlebooks Search](https://googlebooks-helen.herokuapp.com/)

-## Key Topics
+## Tech
 * React Router
 * Lifecycle methods
 * MERN